hmrc/alcohol-duty-returns/api-docs/createUserAnswers.md

 # Create User Answers

-Creates the UserAnswers structure and stores in the cache
+Creates the UserAnswers structure and stores in the cache (the structure is locked by the user).

 Calls to this API must be made by an authenticated and authorised user with an ADR enrolment in order for the data to be returned.